10 Steps to Outrank Your Competitors in LinkedIn Search (Personal LinkedIn SEO)

 The 10 Steps to Successful LinkedIn SEO

 The result of well-executed LinkedIn SEO is a higher position in search results rankings, in searches inside of LinkedIn.
 This may also impact your appearance in Google and Bing search results.

 Each LinkedIn member sees search results customized specifically for them, based on their LinkedIn network (connections) as well as what LinkedIn calls "relevancy to the searcher."
 When we analyzed LinkedIn search results, we concluded that job seekers can successfully optimize their Profile by focusing in these 10 specific areas:

-A "complete" Profile is the absolute minimum!
-Also known as "All Star" in LinkedIn terminology (LinkedIn definition), a complete Profile is the least effort needed to be found in LinkedIn search results.
+A complete Profile, also known as "All Star" in LinkedIn terminology (LinkedIn definition), is the least effort needed to be found in LinkedIn search results.
 Don't stop there!
 Read 6 Great Ways to Optimize Keywords for a More Powerful LinkedIn Profile for examples and more details.

 If you want your Profile to be found high up in search results, where a recruiter is more likely to click on your name, a robust Profile is necessary, beyond the All Star minimum.
 Focus your Profile on the job you want next, as specifically as possible so that it contains the right keywords for you.
 Without appropriate keywords, it won't be found.

-Complete every section possible, and don't skimp on descriptions of ALL of your jobs and employers (for the last 15 to 20 years), your quantified accomplishments in those jobs, projects, and education and training.
+Complete every Profile section as completely as you can.
+Don't skimp on descriptions of ALL of your jobs and your employers (for the last 15 to 20 years), your quantified accomplishments in those jobs, projects, and education and training.

 You can also upload documents your have written, links to presentations you have made (and uploaded to SlideShare.net, owned by LinkedIn).